engpok/MIGO/TuningHelp.md

 Another potential problem occurs when the app can't find your location and defaults to a different location.
 Now the reported weather is not your weather and therefore the suggested clothing may be wrong.
 The hourly tab always reports the location used for the weather, so make sure this is correct.
 If not, you can go to the app's setting tab; then to "Manage Cities" page and tap the "Use Current Location" button.

 ### I'm just walking to class... is that considered a walking activity?
-No. If you're just making a short walk to class, or doing a slow walk of the dogs, that's not "walking" activity.
+No. If you're just taking a short walk to class, or doing a slow walk of the dogs, that's not "walking" activity.
 That's more similar to the "Sitting" activity level.
-By "Walking" the app is assuming you're out for atleast a 15 minute walk without stopping to smell the roses.
+By "Walking", the app is assuming you're out for atleast a 15 minute walk without stopping to smell the roses.

 ### I went for a hike in the hills and the app had me wearing way too much clothes.
 Yes, if you're a hiker or serious biker, this app will not be correct.
 Those are very high levels of activity and require specialized clothing in cold weather.
+The same idea applies to the "biking" activity level in the app.
+This is not intended for racers or mountain biking.
+It's meant for a bike tour of a city or a 30 minute leisurely trip on a bike path with a friend.

 ### I'm traveling next week... will the app work in other locations.
 Yes, Apple Weather is available all around the world.
 The app will automatically switch to your local area when you travel.
 Also, since you're not traveling until next week, switch the location (in the app's settings) to the new city to find out what clothing you'll need for that location.